pietrodn/filter-bubble/slide.md

 * **Personalization reduces information pluralism** by giving users only what they like to see
 * Recommender systems are **relevance maximizers**
-    * Important, non-relevant stories can be left out
+    * Important but non-relevant stories can be left out
     * Different point of views are shown less
 * Personalizing algorithms are "too good" to get rid of them
 * **Transparency** about the use of data and about the algorithms is needed